mineshmshah/passport-tutorial/README.md

 The process involved is called OAuth and is a lot more complicated and safer than having your passwords distributed.
 This workshop goes over the high level processes and ideas involved for this to work, and will allow you to implement your very own social logins using PassportJS.

-## Learning Outcomes
-* To understand the principles of OAuth and how it works
-* To implement OAuth using PassportJS middleware
-* To use more advanced middleware that also uses promises
-* To get authorised to get information from a resource server and save it to a database

 ## What is OAuth and how does it work?